JPNaude/X-MimeTypes/Readme.md

 Licensing
 ---------
 The database is available under the Creative Commons Attribution + Noncommercial license.
-Click [here](http://creativecommons.org/licenses/by-nc/3.0/) for more details.
+Click [here](http://creativecommons.org/licenses/by-nc/3.0/) for more details on this license.
+Note that you cannot use this database in a commercial product, if you really want to do that please get in contact.

 Copyright (c) 2012-2012, Jaco Naude